How Classroom Management Tech Can Help Teachers Master the “Guide on the Side” Role

-When it’s time for a student to present, the teacher can use classroom management software like LanSchool Air to quickly get everyone in the class on the same web page.
-The student leading the discussion can even “drive” from the teacher’s machine so all the other students can follow along without distraction or interruption.
+When it’s time for a student to present, the teacher can use classroom management software like LanSchool to quickly get everyone in the class on the same web page.
+The student leading the discussion can even broadcast their own screen so all the other students can follow along without distraction or interruption.

 Presenting to a class of one’s peers can naturally induce anxiety — and it’s much more intimidating when the student leading the discussion doesn’t know for certain what other students are looking at on their individual devices.
 The ability to force all student screens to the same web page takes this fear out of the equation and makes students feel a bit more confident in presenting.

 Every teacher has the ability to nurture self-confidence and resourcefulness in their students.
 Having the right tools at your disposal can simply make it easier to balance one-to-many and one-to-one instruction and correction — and striking that perfect balance is what makes for a successful “guide on the side” during student-led learning.